Updated: January 29th, 2020

 Middle Eastern – Gazala’s Place.
 Fabulous Druze cooking.
-Some of the best Hummus in town (I spent plenty of time in Israel including the druze village where Gazala came from so I know my Hummus).
-The place is slightly larger than a shoe box.
-More like a hers and hers closet (in my house at least.
-I count my blessings to have 2 shelves left).
-The only complaint is I wish for better bread than the paper thin lafa to scoop the stuff.
-I’m not big of the Bourekas overall, but the cheese and sun dried tomato Bourekas here is solid.
-For more of a takeout middle eastern you may want to consider The Hummus Kitchen on 52nd.
-Surprisingly all kinds of great hummus in the area.
+Some of the best Hummus in town (I’ve spent plenty of time in Israel including the druze village where Gazala Habibi came from).
+The place is slightly larger a hers and hers closet (in my house at least.
+I count my blessings to have 2 shelves left for myself).
+The Bourekas with goat cheese and sun dried tomato is always solid.

 Gourmet Middle Eastern – Taboon.
-One of the most successful, hidden gems in the area.
-A creative menu created by a top Israeli chef coining the term Middleterranean.
+One of the most successful, long running hidden gems in the area.
+A fine “Middleterranean” menu created by Israeli chef Efi Nahon.
 Try any of their bread specialties baked in their Taboon oven, and the Silan (below), one of my favorites desserts in the city.

 Doner Kebab/Turkish – Turco.
-This is perhaps the closest thing we have to the German Doner Kebab (Turkish immigrants in Germany made it the most popular fast food snack since the invention of the Speckpfannkuchen and Zwiebelkuchen).
-The main culprit is that thick, crispy tasty pita bread that holds its own for the most part.
+This is perhaps the closest thing we have to the Berlin style Doner Kebab (Turkish immigrants in Germany made it the most popular fast food snack since the invention of the Speckpfannkuchen and Zwiebelkuchen).
+The main culprit is that thick, crispy tasty pita bread that holds its own.
 I slightly prefer the chicken over the lamb but you should try both.

 Ramen – Ippudo Westside.
 Perhaps the most exciting HK opening in 2013.
 One block away from Totto and others making HK a NYC Ramen powerhouse.
 Just like Totto, this is an experience, but a little different.
 Its bustling, noisy, energetic, and that’s just the wait inside and out.
 Clearly my favorite here so far is the Akamaru Modern, but you must add the egg, and for a little more spice the spicy miso paste.
 Highly recommend this one